wendyverdonk93/docs/content/faq/api/lifetime-of-a-payment-link.md

 A PayPal payment link is valid for **14 days**, as imposed by PayPal.
 Therefore, PayPal payment links will automatically expire after 14 days, which is less than the default MultiSafepay payment link lifetime.
 In light of this, the <i>days_active</i> and <i>seconds_active</i> parameters will only have an influence on the lifetime of a PayPal payment link only if they correspond to a period shorter than 14 days.

 ### Second Chance email
-The [Second Chance](/tools/second-chance) email is a gentle payment reminder sent to the customer.
-The Second Chance email will include a payment link, through which customers can finalize the payment if they desire.
+The [Second Chance](/tools/second-chance) email is a gentle payment reminder sent to the customer __in the form of a payment link__, through which customers can finalize the payment if they desire.

+{{< alert-notice >}} __Please note__: It is not possible to modify the payment link in the second chance email as the session_id of the initial payment transaction is used, therefore the change can only be made in the initial request. {{< /alert-notice >}

 When enabled, the Second Chance email will be sent once after 1 hour and once after 24 hours.
 Currently, this cannot be adjusted.
 It is, however, possible to influence the lifetime of the payment link by means of the days_active or seconds_active.